rinkaSA/sparse-gpt-superweights/src/LWT/README.md

 # Interpretation of some results

-[Previous results, will be rerun with more seeds, deprecated] [- Trainig lth_hf_out_876819.out - 10000  steps and 20% prune level.
+[Previous results, will be rerun with more seeds, deprecated] [
+- Trainig lth_hf_out_876819.out - 10000  steps and 20% prune level.
 Reached 32.77 % sparsity level.
 SW is not pruned!

 - Training lth_hf_out_876823.out - 10000 steps and 10% prune level.
 Reached 59.05% sparsity level.
 SW is pruned...
 How?
 Pruning 20 % per round makes the network sparser faster, which tends to amplify the surviving weights more during training.
 Pruning 10 % per round keeps more connections longer, so that particular weight may see less gradient signal and end up smaller relative to its peers.
 ]

 A1 and A2 are the experiment with small amount of training and baseline initialization.
-THe only difference is the pruning level.
+The only difference is the pruning level.

 A1 for 2 seeds:
 ![A1_seed0](../../plots/A1_seed0_new.png)